joshfrench/om-wiki-fork/Advanced-Tutorial.md

 Om 0.8.0-alpha1 now offers a new tool - reference cursors.
 Reference cursors are like cursors but they have the novel propery of representing an identity in the application state that you can *observe*.
-Observation is similar to event handlers - there is no need to worry about observing multiple nor is there any concern about needing to unobserve.
+Observation is similar to React event handlers - there is no need to worry about observing multiple nor is there any concern about needing to unobserve.
 Reference cursors fully support the Om state management model - time travel properties are fully preserved.